 (b) The Lead and Copper Rule requires that 90 percent of samples taken from drinking water taps in the program homes must be below the action levels.
 Monitoring is required every 3 years.
-In 2016, 52 homes participated in the monitoring program.
+In 2019, 51 homes participated in the monitoring program.
 No lead was detected in the 90th percentile samples.
 The average value listed for copper is the 90th percentile result.
 No home exceeded the action level for either lead or copper.
-The next monitoring program is scheduled for 2019.
-In 2018, 53 schools have requested lead sampling.
+The next monitoring program is scheduled for 2022.
+In 2019, one school has requested lead sampling.
+From 2017-2019, RPU has tested all required schools.